 There is no denying that companies need competitive intelligence to survive.
 Competitive intelligence can provide business insights into opportunities as well as potential risks.
 For instance, if your biggest competitor suddenly and unexpectedly went out of business, would you be able to take on their customers?
 Or if a smaller competitor was acquired by a firm twice your size, what would be your business risks?
 What if your firm’s most important supplier decided to cut out the middleman-you-and became a competitor?
 Or go to another competitor?
 A well-researched, developed and proactive CI can provide you the vital insights to manage these unexpected scenarios.
 These and hundreds more critical events are places where effective CI, which can give you an early warning, can be a powerful tool for you.

-Netscribes provides continuous competitive intelligence, as we understand that the market and competitive landscape changes quickly.
-Our insights are holistic, combining multi-dimensional data sources, including market, investment, patent, and social media data, to help you figure out how you’re positioned against your competitors.
-As a result, you work smarter and look better to your clients and customers.
-To learn more, reach out to us at email@example.com.
+Netscribes provides ongoing market and competitive intelligence, as we understand that the market and competitive landscape changes quickly.
+Derived from multi-dimensional data sources, our insights are holistic and forward-looking, to help you figure out how you’re positioned against your competitors and stay better prepared for what’s on the horizon.
+To know more, reach out to us at firstname.lastname@example.org.